Average student intake: 10 (including Joint Schools)

 Tutorials are a conversation between tutor and student(s), normally starting from a commentary passage or essay question which you will have prepared during the previous week.
 Every tutorial gives you the chance to discuss a particular topic with your tutor and fellow students.
 You will develop and refine your reading of individual authors and texts, as well as having the chance to ask questions about what you’ve studied.
 The more independent study you put in, the more you will get out of each tutorial.

 In your third year, you’ll spend between nine and twelve months abroad.
 Depending on the number of languages you study, you’ll spend your time in one or more countries where French, Spanish, German and/or Portuguese are spoken.
-You’ll have a number of options available to you: you can work as an English-language assistant in a school, apply for a place on an ERASMUS scheme, enrol at a foreign university, or organise a work placement where you can use your language on a daily basis.
+You’ll have a number of options available to you: you can work as an English-language assistant in a school, enrol at a foreign university, or organise a work placement where you can use your language on a daily basis.
+Please check the University website for the latest information about the implications of Brexit on studying in Europe.

 Employers highly value Modern Languages degrees because you can build transferable skills in communication, independent research and critical thinking – a degree in Modern Languages can help to prepare you for careers of every kind.
 Our former students have gone on to pursue a wide range of occupations and further study, including jobs in education, the law, journalism, interpreting, publishing, charity, banking, accountancy, consultancy, and the Civil Service (in particular the Foreign Office).